galanti3/Json2BakinPlugin/README.md

 ## Key Features

 * Exports Bakin-readable command files converted from RPG Maker MV event data
-* Supports common event conversion
+* Converts common events
-* Suppots RPG Maker MZ conversion (preliminary)
+* Converts RPG Maker MZ events (preliminary)
 * Exports unsupported RPG Maker commands as comments
-* Event-wise conversion: all pages of an event can be imported to a Bakin event.
+* Event-wise conversion: all pages in an MV event can be imported to a Bakin event at once.
-* Adds an alert comment prior to a command which needs modification
+* Adds an alert comment prior to a command which requires modification
-* Human-friendly: Appends a description to each Bakin command and parameter (currently Japanese only)
+* Human-friendly: Appends a human-readable description to each Bakin command and parameter (currently Japanese only)

 ## Download